CLR’s advisors review and contribute to our research and activities on a pro bono basis.

 Daniel Kokotajlo

-Daniel previously held the position of Lead Researcher at CLR, and now works at OpenAI on the policy/governance team.
+Daniel previously held the position of Lead Researcher at CLR.
 He mostly focuses on forecasting the future of artificial intelligence, so as to identify risks and prepare for them.
-However he continues his other research projects (e.g. commitment races, cooperation between AIs, surprising applications of decision theory) in collaboration with CLR colleagues.
+He continues to collaborate with CLR colleagues on his research projects focusing on commitment races, cooperation between AIs, and surprising applications of decision theory.
 He also mentors CLR summer research fellows.

 Caspar Oesterheld

-Caspar Oesterheld is a PhD student in Computer Science at Carnegie Mellon University, where he is also the Assistant Director of the Foundations of Cooperative AI Lab.
+Caspar Oesterheld is a PhD student in Computer Science at Carnegie Mellon University, where he is also the Assistant Director of the Foundations of Cooperative AI Lab (FOCAL).
 His work focuses on new foundational ideas at the intersection of AI/ML and game theory with a focus on achieving cooperation and avoiding conflict in general-sum strategic situations.
-He previously worked as a researcher at CLR from 2016 until 2018.
-He also mentors CLR Summer Research Fellows.
+He previously worked as a researcher at CLR from 2016 until 2018, and he also mentors CLR Summer Research Fellows.

 Olle Häggström